microsoft/AzureDataRetrievalAugmentedGenerationSamples/SUPPORT.md

 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for these code example and tutorials for using Azure Cosmos DB products with Azure OpenaI is limited to the resources listed above.